Open Protocol

 Maker

-Processors, home cooks, meal prep, manufacturers
+Processors, home cooks, manufacturers

 Distributor

-Wholesale, logistics, delivery, supply chain
+Wholesale, logistics, delivery

 Sustainer

-Food banks, surplus redistribution, zero-waste
+Food banks, surplus, zero-waste

 Non-Sellers